New Jersey School Discipline Defense Attorney

 Defending Students in Disciplinary Proceedings in Schools across New Jersey

-If you are eight, fifteen, or twenty-three and facing disciplinary action at your school, the repercussions can be catastrophic.
+No matter your age, if you are facing disciplinary action at your school, the repercussions can be catastrophic.
 Perhaps you are accused of bringing drugs or a weapon to school, distributing controlled substances to other students, assaulting or threatening another person, creating a disturbance at a school event, illegally drinking alcohol, or being under the influence of drugs on school property.
 Depending on your alleged violation, you may face criminal charges and disciplinary proceedings at your school.
 Such serious allegations can damage your reputation and result in punishments such as probation, suspension, restitution, and even expulsion.
 A negative outcome can also adversely affect your ability to pursue your educational or career goals.
 Simply put, school conduct proceedings must be taken extremely seriously.
 To ensure that your rights are not violated, and that you are in the best position to achieve a favorable outcome, it is highly advisable to have a defense attorney on your side.

 Alissa Hascup is a seasoned criminal defense attorney who regularly represents grade school, middle school, high school, and college students facing school disciplinary proceedings and/or criminal charges in New Jersey.
-With offices in Little Falls, Newark, Morristown, and Camden, Alissa comes to the aid of juveniles, young adults, and their families in courts and schools across the state.
+With centralized offices conveniently located in Denville and Totowa, Alissa comes to the aid of juveniles, young adults, and their families in courts and schools across the state.
 She is well-versed in New Jersey school disciplinary laws and regulations and refuses to allow schools to overstep their authority or violate the rights of her clients.
 Alissa will walk you and your child through every phase of the criminal and disciplinary process, whether it involves meetings with school administrators or formal hearings before a school disciplinary board.
 To discuss your or your child’s situation and find the answers you need, contact Alissa Hascup today at 862-257-1200 for a cost-free initial consultation.

 School Disciplinary Proceedings in New Jersey